johnpuddephatt/zerowaste/src/tips/recycle.md

 ![](/uploads/bottle-bank.jpg "Glass isn’t collected in our green bins, so you need to know  your nearest bottle bank.")

-Then there's also [the Leeds Bins app](https://odileeds.org/products/bin-app/) – a free app which was developed with the Council, which sends you reminders of which bin to put out when – handy for those of us who often forget!
+Then there's also the Leeds Bins app on [iOS](https://apps.apple.com/app/apple-store/id1013036432?pt=2305324&ct=zerowasteleeds-glass-campaign&mt=8) or [Android](https://play.google.com/store/apps/details?id=com.imactivate.bins&referrer=utm_source%3Dzerowasteleeds) – a free app which was developed with the Council, which sends you reminders of which bin to put out when – handy for those of us who often forget!

 > We're also working hard in Leeds to make it easier for people to recycle whilst we're out and about